Cartilage Aftercare

 What to avoid:

-• Avoid moving jewelry in an unhealed piercing, or picking away dried discharge with your fingers.
+• Moving jewellery in an unhealed piercing or picking away dried discharge with your fingers.

-• Avoid all oral contact, rough play, and contact with others' bodily fluids on or near your piercing during healing.
+• All oral contact, rough play, and contact with others' bodily fluids on or near your piercing during healing.

-• Do not play with your jewelry.
+• Playing with your jewellery.

-• Do not sleep on your new piercing.
+• Sleep on your healing piercing.

-• Over-clean your piercing.
+• Over-cleaning your piercing.

 Doing any of the actions listed above can cause irritations to your new piercing and prolong the healing period.
 The formation of unsightly and uncomfortable scar tissue, migration, rejection and other complications can occur.
 Please refer to our Problem Piercing pages for more information.